cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-3-users-security-firewall.md

 }
 ```

 This setup has created a discrete configuration for services enabled on our server.
-In this case, it only allows the `DHCP` service for `lan`, `guest` and `iot` networks, and enables `ssh` for both `lan` and `ppp0`.
+In this case, it only allows the `DHCP` service for `Home`, `Guest` and `IoT` networks, and enables `ssh` for both `Home` and `ppp0`.
 You might think that allowing **SSH** traffic to our server is a security breach, but as long as we increased the security on `SSH` by blocking users from logging in with a password, allowing this traffic is up to security standards.
 Also, to make it difficult for any attempt to brute force the security encryption of our server, we have configured a rule to allow only **10 new connections per minute**.

 ### Rebuild the configuration and test